aksakalli/aksakalli.github.io/_posts/2016-02-04-kmeans-clustering-algorithms.md

 ## Lloyd’s algorithm

 It is most widely known algorithm to solve _k_-means clustering and sometimes it is mistaken for the method itself.
-However it is:
+However, it is:

 * Sensitive to the initialization of the means
 * Promise nothing about quality, hard to decide about number of iterations